stevana/stateful-pbt-with-fakes/README-unprocessed.md

     PULSE*](https://www.cse.chalmers.se/~nicsma/papers/finding-race-conditions.pdf)
     (2009).

+[^7]: I believe the post-condition formulation is more general, as it allows a
+    relational rather than a functional specification.
+So I don't think we can show the converse of what Edsko did, i.e. implement a post-condition style specification on top of our fake-based one.

-[^7]: Unless we want to test what happens when failures, such as the disk being
+[^8]: Unless we want to test what happens when failures, such as the disk being
     full etc.
     [Research](http://www.eecg.toronto.edu/~yuan/papers/failure_analysis_osdi14.pdf)
     shows that "almost all (92%) of the catastrophic system failures are the